 Call us at (352) 629-8154 to set up a FREE Consultation.

-Laser hair removal costs may be based on the expertise and qualifications of the person performing the procedure, the type of procedure used, time and effort the procedure or treatment requires, and the geographic location of the office.
+Laser hair removal costs may be based on the expertise and qualifications of the person performing the procedure, the type of procedure used, and time and effort the procedure or treatment requires.

 Most health insurance does not cover cosmetic surgery or its complications, but many plastic surgeons offer patient financing plans for laser hair removal, so be sure to ask.